snehasis0509/c_programming_project/README.md

 # c_programming_project

-🐍 Snake Game in C (Console Version)
+🐍 Snake Game in C code

 A simple Snake Game written in C using standard console functions.
 This version works on Windows, Linux, and Mac (with minor changes).